PjMitchell/Easy.Endpoints/README.md

   });
 ```

-And it will grab all implementations of IEndpoint and IEndpointHandler and build routes for them.
+And it will grab all implementations of IEndpoint.
+IEndpoint is expected to implement a single public method named Handle or HandleAsync
+Can extract paramters from route, body, query parameters and from HttpContext

 ## Sample
 Simple endpoint that will be grouped in swagger under Greetings